 Are you looking for a useful travel gift for someone who travels a lot?

-Having travelled to over 60 countries over three decades, I have a fairly good idea of what travellers need and have pulled together a list of presents for someone who travels a lot.
+Having travelled to over 70 countries over three decades, I have a fairly good idea of what travellers need and have pulled together a list of presents for someone who travels a lot.
 So put a smile on someone’s face by choosing from this list of super useful travel gifts to accommodate all budgets.

 Towels are bulky and occupy valuable backpack real estate.
-They take a long time to dry and I’m sure that there’s many a traveller out there who remembers being on the move with a damp, slightly whiffy towel in their backpack (I know I do!).
+They take a long time to dry and I’m sure that there’s many a traveller out there who remembers being on the move with a damp, whiffy towel in their backpack (I know I do!).

 The solution is one of these compact, quick-drying towels.